 Increased use of automated, unattended remote monitoring systems is needed to collect data on the safeguards at the facility, cooperating with the facility owner / operator and national authorities to handle proprietary information.
 A more comprehensive automated and integrated data collection and analysis system needs to be developed to track processes and in real-time surveillance images to support verification of nuclear material transfers, inventory and facility operational status;

 An active dialogue with the IAEA should be established to negotiate a more flexible interpretation of the IAEA Department of Safeguards SGTS Policy No.20 on the sharing of facility’s equipment for safeguards needs.
 The current interpretation is very restrictive and limits the IAEA's use of the wide range of operational instruments available at the facility due to the perceived need to obtain independent safeguards conclusions from these instruments.
-It is suggested that this strict interpretation should only be applied to instruments of primary importance to safeguards, and not to the wide range of instruments relevant to the operation of the facility which may still provide additional safeguards data;
+It is suggested that this strict interpretation should only be applied to instruments of primary importance to safeguards, and not to the wide range of instruments relevant to the operation of the facility which may still provide additional safeguards data.
+For example, the operator documentation aimed at monitoring and control of the operating mode of the facility can be used to provide additional safeguards data;

 Cooperate closely with the facility owner / operator and national authorities to try to incorporate safeguards and safeguards equipment requirements into the concept design at the earliest stages of the facility conceptual design;